Code-Institute-Submissions/McGee_Metropolis/README.md

 * Solution: Replaced with more specific exception handling using GSpreadException to handle Google Sheets related errors.

-4. Bug 1: Incomplete Screen Clearing on Day Transition
+4. Incomplete Screen Clearing on Day Transition
 * Issue: When transitioning to a new day, the terminal displayed new grids below the previous ones instead of clearing the screen.
 * Solution: Implemented the clear_screen() function to detect the operating system and clear the console screen accordingly.
 The function used os.system("cls") for Windows and os.system("clear") for other operating systems.
 This worked perfectly within the Gitpod terminal testing window.
 However, when deployed to Heroku a further issue was found where the full screen was not being cleared in between each day, as the grid and table headers were still displaying.
 This was fixed by removing the original function content and adding print("\033c", end="") to prevent users from scrolling upwards beyond the printed day.

-5. Bug 2: Immediate Restart After Game Over
+5. Immediate Restart After Game Over

 * Issue: When the game ended due to low metrics, it displayed the game-over message briefly before immediately restarting, which did not make it clear to the player that the game was over.
 * Solution: I added a prompt to allow the player to choose whether to restart or exit the game after a game-over condition was met.
 This was done by including a while loop to wait for user input before proceeding.
 As a result, the game no longer immediately restarts after a game-over message.
 Instead, it waits for the player to choose to restart or exit, with the restart option taking them back to a reset day 1.